marinalimeira/algorithms/README.md

-# UVA
+# Algorithms

-My submissions to Uva Online Judge
+My submissions to Uva Online Judge and others Algorithms that I implemented.

+I'm using mostly C++ but there are others solutions made in Ruby.